verus-83/web-otp/README.md

 * form elements
 * the autofill permission model
-* the introduction of the concept of one time codes to users

 So, working backwards from where we believe we want to be, the declarative autofill API wouldn't allow us to fully close the gap with the kind of experience that you'd find on [native apps](#automatic-ux).